kevinkk525/pysmartnode/README.md

 ## 5. Tools

 The tools directory contains a lot of scripts I use to synchronize the project files with the build directory of the microcontroller and for building and flashing firmwares.
-They are heavily specialized to my environment and mostly for usage in eclipse as an external tool although I'm using PyCharm mainly now.
+They are heavily specialized to my environment (my home path e.g.).
+These can be run in a linux shell (windows wsl too).
 I'm not that skilled in making these very generally usable but I keep them in the repository in case someone finds them useful or even contributes better ones.
 (Would be very happy about that!)

 ## 6. Structure overview